adrianeyre/pre-course/Week1/Terminal/Terminal-Help.md

 grep (word) (filename) = search for word in text file

+	-v display those lines that do NOT match

+	-n precede each matching line with the line number

+	-c print only the total count of matched lines

+	-i ignores case

 wc (filename) = File word count

 wc (filename) -l = Count lines